ibexa/documentation-developer/docs/commerce/order_management/order_management_api.md

 ---
-description: Use PHP API to manage orders in Commerce.
+description: Use PHP API and REST API to manage orders in Commerce.
 edition: commerce
 ---